mansoorbarri/roadster/examplesite/content/docs/customization.md

 # Configure Pagination.
 See https://gohugo.io/templates/pagination/#configuration
 [pagination]
-  pagerSize = 10 # (int) The number of pages per pager.
+  pagerSize = 10 # (int) The number of articles per pager.
 Default is 10
+  #index = 10 # (int) The number of articles on the index-page per pager.
+Default is pagerSize from above.

 [services]
   [services.googleAnalytics]